Wouter-VDP/nuecc_python/README.md

 * preselect: True for all daughters in an event that passes the preselection cuts, which are defined by `query_preselect` in [helpers/helpfunction.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/helpfunction.py).
 * select: True for e_candidate daughters that pass the full BDT-based selection.
 This selection is parametrised by a single cut value on the event BDT response, defined as `cut_val` in [nue_selection_helper.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/nue_selection_helper.py).

+The preselect stage also requires a fiducial volume, this is defined in [helpers/helpfunction.py#L66-L72](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/helpfunction.py#L66-L72).

 After applying the selection on the samples of interest, we end up with maximum three `pckl` files, which should be located in `intput/*/lite/`:
 * `after_training.pckl`
 * `sys_after_training.pckl`